 |Hard-stops effects when dissengaged||Does not necessarily hard-stop effects when dissengaged|

 |Typically more expensive for same functionality||Typically less expensive for same functionality|

 The main difference is that true bypass pedals will switch circuit paths when engaged and disengaged.
 When a true bypass pedal is turned on, the signal flows through the effects circuit.
 When the true bypass pedal is turned off, the signal will flow directly from the input to the output as if the pedal wasn’t even part of the signal chain (except for the added length in the overall “cable”).

 A key difference for us in the discussion of buffers is the following:

 Buffered bypass pedals will inevitably colour the tone but will often preserve the strength of the signal.
 Some other buffered bypass pedals will do a poor job as buffers and cause significant signal damage (in tone, volume or distortion).

-True bypass pedals, on the other hand, do not colour the tone but do yield longer cable runs, which may certainly diminish the high-end of the guitar signal/tone.
+On the other hand, true bypass pedals do not colour the tone but do yield longer cable runs, which may certainly diminish the high-end of the guitar signal/tone.

 With that knowledge, let’s move on.

 For more information on true bypass (and buffered bypass) pedals, check out my article What Does ‘True Bypass’ Mean In A Guitar Pedal?

 How Many Pedals Can You Have Before You Need A Buffer?